Introduction of Township Survey

 This map is also prepared using a large scale to show the boundaries of public and private properties, plot numbers, premises numbers, and so on.
 The property map is also prepared by plane table by dividing the total township area into different

 The network of telephone cables also lies under the ground.
-So, to aid the location of a fault, the network system is shown on the street survey map using a certain color convention or by suitable symbols.
+To simplify fault location, the street survey map represents the network system using specific color conventions or suitable symbols.

 Coordination Work for Township Survey

-The development authority of the city or town is responsible for the construction of streets, roads, culverts, bridges, flyovers, bypasses, subways, parks, public places, etc. The sanitary and water supply system is implemented by the municipality or corporation.
-The electrification program is carried out by the state electricity board, and the telecommunication system is run by the telegraph department.
+Similarly, The development authority of the city or town is responsible for the construction of streets, roads, culverts, bridges, flyovers, bypasses, subways, parks, public places, etc.